cragis/McP_slicing_configuration/README.md

   You may need to download the whole archive as a zip and extract.

 2. Open PrusaSlicer and "import config bundle".
+Choose the downloaded "McP_config_bundle.ini"

 Use with care.